SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ### Phrase is missing

-If you get an error message that an expected phrase is missing, make sure you copy and paste the text you're expecting directly from the running interview page.
+If you get an error message that an expected phrase is missing, make sure you copy and paste the text you're expecting **directly from the running interview page**.

 Sometimes the characters in your code and the characters on screen are not the same.
 For example, in our code we often use apostrophes as quotes (`'`) and docassemble changes them to actual opening and closing quote characters (`‘` and `’`).
+Same for double quotes.
+In our code editor, we use the unicode character [`"` (U+0022)](https://www.compart.com/en/unicode/U+0022) both for opening and closing quotes.
+On the running interview page, docassemble changes those into `“` - ["left double quotation mark" (U+201C)](https://www.compart.com/en/unicode/U+201C) - and `”` - ["right double quotation mark" (U+201D)](https://www.compart.com/en/unicode/U+201C)

 They look very similar, but are not the same.
-It's best to copy the text straight from the screen the user sees.
+It's best to copy the text **straight from the screen the user sees.**

 Wrong:

 ```
     I should see the phrase "a document called a 'Certified docket sheet'"
 ```

 Example error: